 Convective parameterization continues to be one of the most challenging aspects of numerical modeling of the atmosphere, especially for numerical weather prediction and global climate prediction.
-A number of convective parameterization schemes (CPSs) have been developed over the years (e.g., Kuo 1974; Arakawa and Schubert 1974; Fritsch and Chappell 1980; Bougeault 1985; Betts 1986; Frank and Cohen 1987; Tiedtke 1989; Gregory and Rowntree 1990; Emanuel 1991; Grell 1993) and many of these schemes continue to be used and modified (e.g., Janjic 1994; Emanuel and Zivkovic-Rothman 1999; Gregory et al. 2000; Grell and Devenyi 2002).
-One such parameterization is the Kain-Fritsch scheme (Kain and Fritsch 1990, 1993 - hereafter KF), which has been used successfully for many years in the PSU/NCAR mesoscale model (Wang and Seaman 1997; Kuo et al. 1996; Kuo et al. 1997; Cohen 2002) and more recently has been incorporated into experimental versions of NCEP's Eta model (Black 1994), the new Weather Research and Forecasting (WRF) model (Skamarock 2001), and various other models (e.g., Bechtold 2001).
+A number of convective parameterization schemes (CPSs) have been developed over the years (e.g., Manabe et al. 1965; Ooyama 1971; Kuo 1974; Arakawa and Schubert 1974; Fritsch and Chappell 1980; Bougeault 1985; Betts 1986; Frank and Cohen 1987; Tiedtke 1989; Gregory and Rowntree 1990; Emanuel 1991; Grell 1993), and many of these schemes continue to be used and modified (e.g., Janjić 1994; Cheng and Arakawa 1997; Emanuel and Zivkovic-Rothman 1999; Gregory et al. 2000; Grell and Devenyi 2002).
+One such parameterization is the Kain-Fritsch (KF) scheme (Kain and Fritsch 1990, 1993, hereinafter KF90, KF93, respectively), which has been used successfully for many years in the Pennsylvania State University-National Center for Atmospheric Research Mesoscale Model (Wang and Seaman 1997; Kuo et al. 1996, 1997; Cohen 2002) and has been incorporated more recently into experimental versions of the National Centers for Environmental Prediction (NCEP) Eta Model (Black 1994), the new Weather Research and Forecasting model (Skamarock et al. 2001), and various other models (e.g., Bechtold et al. 2001).

-Testing of the scheme within the Eta model has been unique in that it has been carried out in close collaboration with forecasters at the Storm Prediction Center (SPC).
-A modified configuration of the Eta model, including the KF scheme, has been run at the National Severe Storms Laboratory (NSSL) in a semi-operational mode since 1998.
-In particular, this configuration (locally known as the EtaKF run) has been run twice daily in parallel with the operational Eta.
-Output from these forecasts arrive typically about 1-3 h after the operational guidance, well within the window of time during which they have potential to be useful for daily forecasts at the SPC.
-Scientists from NSSL and CIMMS (Cooperative Institute of Mesoscale Meteorological Studies)/University of Oklahoma have striven to make this output useful to SPC forecasters and feedback from the forecasting unit has played a significant role in assessing model performance (Kain et al. 2003a).
+Testing of the scheme within the Eta Model has been

+unique in that it has been carried out in close collaboration with forecasters at the National Oceanic and Atmospheric Administration (NOAA)/National Weather Service (NWS)/Storm Prediction Center (SPC).
+A modified configuration of the Eta Model, including the KF scheme, has been run at the NOAA/Office of Oceanic and Atmospheric Research/National Severe Storms Laboratory (NSSL) in a semioperational mode since 1998.
+In particular, this configuration (locally known as the EtaKF run) has been run 2 times per day in parallel with the operational Eta Model.
+Output from these forecasts arrives typically about 1-3 h after the operational guidance, well within the window of time during which it has potential to be useful for daily forecasts at SPC.
+Scientists from NSSL and the Cooperative Institute of Mesoscale Meteorological Studies (CIMMS) University of Oklahoma have striven to make this output useful to SPC forecasters, and feedback from the forecasting unit has played a significant role in assessing model performance (Kain et al. 2003a).
 This feedback has ultimately led to modifications of the KF scheme and improved forecasts.

-The purpose of this Note is to document and describe these modifications as a resource for users of the KF scheme.
-The modifications are presented within the context of the broader algorithm of the scheme.
+The purpose of this paper is to document and describe these modifications as a resource for users of the KF scheme.
+In the next section, the original version of the scheme is described briefly.
+The next section describes modifications to the scheme and the motivations for making these changes.
+The last section provides a summary.